ethan-ck/Alexandria/Cybersecurity I/Network Access Control.md

 		- Common stuff

 - Principle of Least Privilege
-	- Give users the bare minimum that they require to do
+	- Give users the bare minimum that they require to do their job

+- National Institute of Standards and Technologies
+	- Keeps a national database

+- Peer to Peer (P2P)
+	- Share content without centralized servers

+- Traditional
+	- Server to many clients

+- Data exfiltration
+	- Data leaking

+- Switch Security and Attacks
+	-